OCNS/SoftwareWG/content/pages/contact.rst

 :authors: Ankur Sinha
 :slug: contact

+- Pleas subscribe to our `announcement mailing list <https://lists.incf.org/cgi-bin/mailman/listinfo/incf-ocns-software-wg>`__ at :code:`incf-ocns-software-wg AT incf.org`.
+All announcements related to events, and related to discussions are sent to the list.
+The discussions themselves remain on GitHub to allow us to organise work using GitHub tickets and so on.
 - We have a chat room on `Matrix/Element <https://matrix.to/#/#OCNS_Softwareworking group:gitter.im>`__ where we hang out.
 It is also bridged to a `room on Gitter <https://gitter.im/OCNS/Softwareworking group>`__.
 - We use `GitHub discussions <https://github.com/OCNS/Softwareworking group/discussions>`__ as our primary discussion channel. `Say hello! <https://github.com/OCNS/Softwareworking group/discussions/12>`__.
 - We are also reachable at the `OCNS category on Neurostars <https://neurostars.org/c/institutions/ocns/30>`__.